 3. Transfer Photos from iPhone to a Mac via Image Capture:

 Image Capture is a default app on macOS.
 It’s helpful when you want to assess your photos but Mac is having a problem recognizing the device you’re trying to connect.
 You will need cable for this method too.
-Image Capture is also helpful for the experienced photographers for organizing their photos in a folder that is kept separate from the Photos library.
+Image Capture is also helpful for experienced photographers for organizing their photos in a folder that is kept separate from the Photos library.

 For this method, you have to plug your iPhone into Mac and open Image Capture.
-You can also press Command + Space and type image to find the app.
+You can also press Command + Space and type the image to find the app.
 If it is necessary, unlock your iPhone when you see it is connected.
 Wait for some time till it transfers all the photos.

 After that, you’ll see a list of your photographs with file sizes, file types, etc. This data will be valuable for more proficient photographers.
 You can either use the Import All option or select individual photos that you need to import.
 Image Capture will by default import your photos into the Pictures folder on your Mac.
 It is different from the Photos app.
 When a picture has been imported, you will see a green tick in the base right corner.